iobroker-community-adapters/ioBroker.shelly/docs/_old/basics.md

 ## Installation

-1. Requires node.js 8.0 or higher and Admin v3!
+1. Requires node.js 12.0 (or later) and Admin v5.2.25
 2. Install the Shelly adapter

 ### General

 You can use the adapter in CoAP or MQTT mode.
 The default mode is CoAP and you do not have to do anything.

 ![iobroker_general](../iobroker_general.png)